 Each site specific page has basic information including a description, directions, address, phone, email, web resources, and book resources for that specific site.

 If there are any comments, if any information is found to be incorrect on this site or if anyone has pictures of specific locations that they would like to donate to be used, email Brett at Brett.Hagerty@mail.wvu.edu

 (mountain road navigation)

 The directions to each site are located in this web guide, however, it is important that anyone driving to these sites takes the time and effort to look at road maps for navigation purposes.
+Do not just rely on Google directions.
 The official state maps will not be sufficient for navigating to many of the outdoor locations.
 Country roads (one lane paved roads), and gravel roads are common and will be necessary to travel on to get to many of the sites in this guide.
 There are also a few 4×4 roads as well.
 Most of these roads will not have good signs (if any at all), so it is important to bring along good maps.
-The DeLORME Gazetteer is available for each state and includes all of these small roads.
+The DeLorme Gazetteer is available for each state and includes all of these small roads.
 USGS topographic maps are even more detailed and can be handy in the trickiest road navigation situations.

 Knowledge, Skills and Preparation